-- the Fund will have a better ESG rating than its Investable Universe (measured as the rolling 3 months average of the weekly rating), after eliminating at least 20% of the worst-rated securities of the latter, based on external third-party ESG rating.
-The coverage must be above 90%. - the Fund will outperform its Investable Universe in terms of weighted average carbon intensity. - the Fund will outperform its Investable Universe in terms of board gender diversity or will have a board gender diversity above 33%.
+- the Fund will have a better ESG risk score than its Thematics Universe (measured as the rolling 3 months average of the weekly rating), after eliminating at least 25% and 30% as from 01/01/2026 of the worst-rated securities of the latter, based on external third-party ESG rating.
+The coverage must be above 90%.
+The weighting of pillars E, S and G cannot be generalized within the framework of the provider's rating because the methodology is based on a materiality analysis taking into account in particular the sector and idiosyncrasies of the companies scored.
+It should be noted that the provider's scoring methodology may lead some companies to be scored on certain ESG themes more than others.
+Therefore, all or part of the Fund may have a pillar weighting of less than 20%. - the Fund will outperform its Thematics Universe in terms of weighted average carbon intensity. - the Fund will outperform its Thematics Universe in terms of board gender diversity.